 After weeks of negotiation I have agreed a price on a house in Stone Cross.
 My mortgage broker recommended their conveyancers.
 I paid an on account payment of £150.
 Not long after, the conveyancer contacted me embarrassingly acknowledging that they were not on the Kent Reliance conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Kent Reliance panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

-Intending to buy a maisonette in Stone Cross.
+Intending to buy a flat in Stone Cross.
 I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Building Society if you are obtaining a mortgage".
-I take this to mean that there will be no additional fee if the solicitor is on the RBS conveyancing panel.
+I take this to mean that there will be no additional fee if the solicitor is on the Skipton conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
 It is worth you checking that the Stone Cross property lawyer is on the Skipton conveyancing panel.

 Are there restrictive covenants that are commonly picked up as part of conveyancing in Stone Cross?